sonu4435/Mobile-casino-app/README.md

 ## Viewing
-To view the app, visit the GitHub repository and follow the instructions provided. server to view live: https://potential-lamp-74rq6pw494vcp76q-5500.app.github.dev/Trade%20mobile%20app/
+To view the app, visit the GitHub repository and follow the instructions provided. server to view live: https://potential-lamp-74rq6pw494vcp76q-5500.app.github.dev/Trade%20mobile%20app/ use mobile device to open run server .

 ## Contributing
 If you would like to contribute to the development of this app, please follow these steps: